-How to photograph your dog like a pro - Amateur Photographer
+It's International Dog Day!
+Here's how to get great dog shots - Amateur Photographer

-Capturing a dog’s true character requires teamwork, accurate focusing and a good supply of squeaky toys, says Andy Biggar.
-Here's how to photograph your dog like a professional

 “You’ll never make a living out of photographing dogs.”
-That’s what our fellow professionals said to us when we started out, yet here we are, many years later, with a thriving business.
-We travel the world, photograph amazing dogs in wonderful places, and run courses to teach other professionals and amateurs how to take better dog photographs.
+That’s what our fellow professionals said to us when we started out, yet here we are, photographing amazing dogs in wonderful places, and running courses.

 Having grown up with dogs, we understand they are important family members that have a special place in our hearts.
 Sadly, dogs are not eternal, so the photographs we take will one day bring great comfort to their owners and hopefully create permanent happy memories.
 This is a huge responsibility for us as photographers.